 - Open a Portuguese bank account (the real estate agent or lawyer can help you with this)

 - After the escritura is done, you will be left with the key to your new home!

 To connect electric (EDP) and water you need to go to the offices and set up an account.
 Again, the real estate agent or lawyer can assist you with this.

 We made a list for you of the expenses involved when buying in Portugal.
 Please keep in mind that laws and rates are subject to change over time.
-Always ask for a detailed quotation of all costs involved before starting the buying process to know exactly what to expect.
-The lawyer or real estate agent is able to give you this quotation.
+Always ask us for a detailed quotation of all costs involved before starting the buying process to know exactly what to expect.

 - Transmission Tax (IMT)

 For urban construction this is 1% of the purchase value (until € 92,000) and any value above that is charged with 2%.
 Rural land is charged with 5% of the purchase value.
 Industrial building are charged with 6,5% of the purchase value.